NSLS-II-HXN/fip-dev/README.rst

-FIP Microscope - Startup code
+FIP Microscope - Startup Code
 =============================

 The repository contains startup code related to the development of the new FIP endstation.